On asymptotic approximation of the modified Camassa-Holm equation in different space-time solitonic regions: Abstract

 where $\kappa$ is a positive constant.
-It is shown that the solution of the Cauchy problem can be characterized via a the solution of Riemann-Hilbert problem.
-In a fixed space-time solitonic region $x/t\in(-\infty,-1/4-\delta_0]\cup[2+\delta_0,+\infty)$ with a positive small constant $\delta_0$, we further compute the long time asymptotic expansion of the solution $u(x,t)$, which implies soliton resolution conjecture and can be characterized with an $N(\Lambda)$-soliton whose parameters are modulated by a sum of localized soliton-soliton interactions as one moves through the region; the residual error order $\mathcal{O}(|t|^{-1+2\rho})$ from a $\overline\partial$ equation.\\ \\ {\bf Keywords:} Modified Camassa-Holm equation; Riemann-Hilbert problem, $\overline\partial$ steepest descent method.\\ \\ {\bf AMS:} 35Q51; 35Q15; 37K15; 35C20.
+Based on the spectral analysis of the Lax pair associated with the mCH equation and scattering matrix, the solution of the Cauchy problem is characterized via the solution of a Riemann-Hilbert (RH) problem.
+Further using the $\overline\partial$ generalization of Deift-Zhou steepest descent method, we derive different long time asymptotic expansion of the solution $u(x,t)$ in different space-time solitonic region of $x/t$.
+These asymptotic approximations can be characterized with an $N(\Lambda)$-soliton whose parameters are modulated by a sum of localized soliton-soliton interactions as one moves through the region with diverse residual error order from $\overline\partial$ equation: $\mathcal{O}(|t|^{-1+2\rho})$ for $\xi=\frac{y}{t}\in(-\infty,-0.25)\cup(2,+\infty)$ and $\mathcal{O}(|t|^{-3/4})$ for $\xi=\frac{y}{t}\in(-0.25,2)$.
+Our results also confirm the soliton resolution conjecture and asymptotically stability of N-soliton solutions for the mCH equation. \\ \\ {\bf Keywords:} Modified Camassa-Holm equation, Riemann-Hilbert problem, $\overline\partial$ steepest descent method, long time asymptotics, asymptotic stability, soliton resolution.\\ \\ {\bf MSC:} 35Q51; 35Q15; 37K15; 35C20.

-\baselineskip=17pt
+\baselineskip=18pt